mrl-hzq/calculator/README.md

 I learned a lot about simple logic, like building the calculator itself and using the reducer function 🧠.
 I hope to apply this knowledge to future projects 🚀.

-For now u can acces the Calculator from the link below https://calculator-iota-taupe-13.vercel.app/
+For now u can access the Calculator from the link below https://calculator-iota-taupe-13.vercel.app/

 </h3>